UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

 OUTVAR	OUT_ALBEDO
 ```

-Since no _format_, _type, _multiplier_, or _aggtype_ were specified for any variables, VIC will use the default _format_, _type, _multiplier_, or _aggtype_ for the variables.
+In the second file, none of the _format_, _type, _multiplier_, or _aggtype_ parameters were specified for any variables, VIC will use the default _format_, _type, _multiplier_, or _aggtype_ for the variables.

-If you wanted scientific notation with 10 significant digits for `ALBEDO`, you could do the following:
+For example, to specify scientific notation with 10 significant digits, you could do the following:

 ```OUTVAR	OUT_ALBEDO	%.9e```